Best Books for a 4-Year-Old to Develop Pre-Reading Skills

 It’s Llama Llama’s first day of preschool and he is overwhelmed with feelings.
 He is trying to get used to the new toys and new surroundings but he just misses his mama.

 Soon he learns that it’s OK to love mama and have fun at school too.
+This was recently turned into a Netflix book adaptation starring Jennifer Garner.

 Color Books for 4-year-olds